yannh/kubeconform/site/content/docs/overview.md

 * uses by default a [self-updating fork](https://github.com/yannh/kubernetes-json-schema) of the schemas registry maintained by the [kubernetes-json-schema](https://github.com/instrumenta/kubernetes-json-schema) project - which guarantees up-to-date **schemas for all recent versions of Kubernetes**.
+* improved logging: support for more formats (Tap, Junit, JSON).

 ### A small overview of Kubernetes manifest validation